A unique scholarship opportunity for a Vietnamese student to undertake the Master of International Ophthalmology at the University of Sydney.

 You must:

-This Scholarship has been established to assist applicants from Vietnam undertake the Master of International Ophthalmology at the University of Sydney.
+This Scholarship has been established to assist applicants from Vietnam undertaking the Master of International Ophthalmology at the University of Sydney.

 a.
-This Scholarship has been established to assist applicants from Vietnam undertake the Master of International Ophthalmology at the University of Sydney.
+This Scholarship was established to provide assistance to students from Vietnam studying a Master of International Ophthalmology at the University of Sydney.

 a.
-The Scholarship is offered subject to the applicant having an unconditional offer of admission to the Master of International Ophthalmology at the University of Sydney.
+The Scholarship is offered subject to the applicant having an unconditional offer of admission or being currently enrolled in a Master of International Ophthalmology at the University of Sydney.

-b.
-Applicants must be a Vietnamese Citizen and current resident of Vietnam.
+c.
+Applicants must be a current resident of Vietnam.

 a.
 The Scholarship will be awarded on the basis of: